raghavtalwar/Red-Team-Operations/12 - Command and Control (TA0011)/Cobalt Strike C2.md

 ## Conclusion
 - In this lab we explored another command and control framework.
 - We created a listener and a PowerShell launcher.
-	- We RDP'd directly into the environment and used a download cradle to retrieve and execute our launcher.
+	- We RDP directly into the environment and used a download cradle to retrieve and execute our launcher.
 	- We explored a few of the tasks/modules that the framework provides including how to transform our shorthaul into an interactive haul instead.